- A “wrongful death” lawsuit, to compensate the survivors for their losses, and/or

 But punitive damages may be recovered in a survival cause of action in California.
 And they can often far exceed the actual monetary damages recovered.

 This makes it important for a victim’s estate to sue under a survivor action wherever possible.

 6. Does the murderer need to have been convicted?

 No. For instance, football player O.J.
 Simpson was found “not guilty” of murdering his wife, Nicole Brown, and her friend, Ronald Goldman in the criminal court case.

 After the criminal trial ended, the Brown and Goldman families sued Simpson for wrongful death and a survival cause of action in civil court.

 A jury found Simpson liable to both families and awarded significant punitive damages despite O.J.
-Simpson winning the murder case.
+Simpson having been acquitted in the murder case.

 7. How are punitive damages determined in a survival action?